 If you’re looking for a solid lake cabin rental in Alberta, then you should head to Pine Lake.
 This awesome cabin is just a stone’s throw away from Pine Lake in the Whispering Pines resort community.

 It’s a 3 bedroom, 2.5 bath that is the ideal wilderness getaway.
-If you or anyone in your party likes golf you can get great views of the 9th hole of the golf course before you set out to play yourself.
+If you or anyone in your party likes to golf, you can get great views of the 9th hole of the golf course before you set out to play yourself.

 - Address: Pine Lake